Tahr Control Operational Plan

-A key element of the Himalayan Thar Control Plan is that it sets a maximum population of 10,000 tahr across all land tenures in the tahr feral range (the legal boundary of where tahr are allowed to be).
+A key element of the Himalayan Thar Control Plan is that it sets a maximum population of 10,000 tahr across Crown pastoral leases, private and public conservation land in the tahr feral range (the legal boundary of where tahr are allowed to be).

 1 July 2020 to 30 June 2021 plan

 Tahr Control Operational Plan 2020/2021 (PDF, 1,847K) reconsidered after consultation

 DOC has recently met with the Game Animal Council to discuss where Himalayan tahr control operations will be undertaken this year.
 The meeting follows the release of the reconsidered Tahr Control Operational Plan for 2020/21.

 After a very positive meeting with the Council, DOC has now finalised where control will be undertaken this year.
 DOC sought the Council's advice on the allocation of the remaining 77 hours of planned control outside the national parks' management unit.
 The total number of control hours remain the same, however DOC has reallocated some of the remaining hours to less accessible areas of the feral range.